 The two front buttons, MARK and DIM/MUTE on the Uniden R3 or the DIM/MUTE and CITY on the Uniden R1 have a backlight which makes it easy to read during the evening.
-But it can also be disabled for people who want a less attention attracting experience.
+But it can also be disabled for people who want less attention to attracting experience.

 Great Tonal & Audio Quality

 The alert volumes and voice qualities of the Uniden R1& R3 are very discernable and exceptional.
 The sound levels can be very loud and remain clear.
-While the alert tones are distortion free and easily recognizable.
+While the alert tones are distortion-free and easily recognizable.
 The voice augmentation feels natural and not “synthetic”, unlike other detectors.

 The Uniden R3 and R1 have three sensitivity settings: CITY, CITY2, and HIGHWAY.
 Highway mode places the detectors in its maximum sensitivity for all radar bands: K, Ka, and X.

 CITY mode reduces the K band sensitivity which reduces the falsing of K-band door openers that you’ll discover around town.
 But it can also reduce the range that your detector might alert to the K-band collision avoidance filtering that still makes it through the filtering.
 Interestingly, the sensitivity is so high, that even if its neutered on the K, the R3 and R1 provide an ample amount of sensitivity.